Developing Strong Christian Lives

 “And it shall come about if you ever forget the LORD your God, and go after other gods and serve them and worship them, I testify against you today that you shall surely perish.
 “Like the nations that the LORD makes to perish before you, so you shall perish; because you would not listen to the voice of the LORD your God” (Deuteronomy 8:19-20).

-Commands are directives from God Himself on how we are to live our lives.
-His Word shapes our decisions and world views.
+Commands are directives from God Himself on how we are to live.
+His Word shapes our decisions and worldview.
 Some of you are afraid of obedience among unbelievers.
 You fear man rather than God.
-Notice God's emphasis in Deuteronomy 8:1, "All the commandments" and "you shall be careful to do."
-We might know a lot about God's Word, but we need to observe God's commands.
-There are many commands that have to do with our lives.
-Just open the New Testament and see what is it that Jesus would have you do.
+Notice God’s emphasis in Deuteronomy 8:1, “All the commandments,” and “you shall be careful to do.”
+We might know a lot about God’s Word, but we need to observe God’s commands.
+There are many commands related to our lives.
+Just open the New Testament and see what Jesus would have you do.

 Commands are meant to lead us to the best life possible.
-When we obey, then we are blessed.
-Therefore the Lord exhorts us to obey.
+When we obey, we are blessed.
+Therefore, the Lord exhorts us to obey.
 You can know what you should do.
 You can tell others what they should do.
 But do you obey Him?
 Your life will reflect your decisiveness to obey Him.
-You can only have Christ's fullness when you purpose to live out God's will for your lives.
+You can only experience Christ’s fullness when you aim to live out God’s will for your life.

-We also are exhorted to remember God's ways.
-We have positive and negative exhortations to remember the Lord's past dealings.
+We are also encouraged to remember God’s ways.
+We get both positive and negative reminders to recall the Lord’s past dealings.

 “And you shall remember all the way which the LORD your God has led you in the wilderness these forty years, that He might humble you, testing you, to know what was in your heart, whether you would keep His commandments or not” (Deuteronomy 8:2).

-God has told us to remember "all the way which the Lord your God has led you" (Deuteronomy 8:2).
-In verse 8:18 He tells us to remember the Lord our God.
-The experiences that He has given to us are part of our training.
+God has told us to remember “all the way which the Lord your God has led you” (Deuteronomy 8:2).
+In verse 8:18, He also instructs us to remember the Lord our God.
+The experiences He provides are part of our training.
 Think of them as courses or lessons.
-God framed these in our lives because of special needs.
+God arranges these in our lives because of specific needs.
 They are His special ways of equipping us.
-If we forget the basic lessons that we learned through our lives, then it is like we will have to take that course over again.
+If we forget the basic lessons we've learned through life, it’s as if we have to take that course again.

 “But you shall remember the LORD your God, for it is He who is giving you power to make wealth, that He may confirm His covenant which He swore to your fathers, as it is this day” (Deuteronomy 8:18).

-We are also told to remember ‘the Lord your God.'
-What happens when we get to know someone, enjoy their relationship and do things together?
-For one reason or the other, you are busy with life and do not get to do things with him or her anymore.
-It is so critical to spend time with the Lord each day.
+We are also advised to remember ‘the Lord your God.’
+What happens when we get to know someone, enjoy their company, and share activities together?
+For one reason or another, life becomes busy, and we no longer spend time with Him.
+It is so essential to spend time with the Lord each day.

-I suppose there is nothing more important in my own life than spending a quality time with the Lord through all these years.
-I have been disappointed by many a human relationship.
-God has always been there.
-But if I forget the Lord and spend time with others, then when those human relationships fail, I cannot easily turn to the Lord.
-But by regularly spending time remembering the Lord and His ways through praying and meditating in His Word, then one can always be close to the Lord, built up in that relationship with Him.
+I believe there is nothing more important in my life than dedicating quality time to the Lord over the years.
+I have experienced disappointment in many human relationships.
+God has always been present.
+But if I forget the Lord and focus on others, then when those human relationships fail, I find it harder to turn to the Lord.
+However, by regularly remembering the Lord through prayer and meditating on His Word, I can always stay close to Him and strengthen that relationship.

 “Beware lest you forget the LORD your God by not keeping His commandments and His ordinances and His statutes which I am commanding you today” (Deuteronomy 8:11).